franciscoengenheiro/concurrent-problem-sets/README.md

 ### Conditions of execution:
 `enqueue`:
 - **Paths** - The coroutine can take two major paths when calling this method:
-    - **fast-path**
-        - the *message queue* is not full, and the coroutine is the head of the *producer requests queue*, and as such, the thread can enqueue the message without suspending.
+    - the *message queue* is not full, and the coroutine is the head of the *producer requests queue*, and as such, the thread can enqueue the message without suspending (**fast-path**).
-    - **resume-path** - the coroutine is not the head of the *producer requests queue*, and as such, the coroutine is suspended until it is explicitly resumed.
+    - the coroutine is not the head of the *producer requests queue*, and as such, the coroutine is suspended until it is explicitly resumed (**resume-path**).
 - **Cancellation** - A coroutine that is canceled while suspended in the *producer requests queue* is removed from the queue and resumed with `CancellationException`, unless it was marked to be resumed by another coroutine, and as such, it will still enqueue the message, but will keep the `CancellationException` in its context.

 `dequeue`: